AIM Rule 26

 The Company is committed to conducting business with integrity, honesty and fairness and operates a Code of Conduct for all of its employees to ensure that everyone is acting in the best interests of the business.

-The Company is committed to developing all members of staff, enabling them to fulfil their potential by providing Learning and Development pathways and career support to all staff across the business, from apprentices to senior management.
+The Company is committed to developing all members of staff, enabling them to fulfil their potential by providing learning and development pathways and career support to all staff across the business, from apprentices to senior management.
 The Company’s academy programme attracts recruits from diverse backgrounds looking to start their careers in the IT and technology sector.
 Where appropriate, before searching for external candidates, job vacancies are advertised internally within the Company.
 The Company also supports employees who seek to acquire professional qualifications or to further their own development.

 Suppliers